 And if you want to avoid being publicly shamed, practice acting as though someone has their camera pointed directly at you when you are in a public space.
 Treat others the way you want to be treated, and always behave in a way in which you would not mind seeing yourself behave on live television.

 But despite our best efforts, sometimes others will still try to paint us in a negative light online.
-If you have been publicly shamed online and you need help, contact our office at 216-373-7706, message one of our dedicated paralegals for more information, or chat with one of our Chat representatives now.
+If you have been publicly shamed online and you need help, contact our office at 216-373-7706, message one of our dedicated intake specialists for more information, or chat with one of our Chat representatives now.

 “Melanie was amazing!
 I had to have her help several times and each time she was kind, professional, speedy, and just overall very compassionate.
 I have never felt more reassured that things were being handled swiftly and correctly.
 I was very pleased with the services I received!”